Pediatric Orthopedic surgeons width="1024" height="188"

 When to Use the Epiphysiodesis Procedure

 Epiphysiodesis ProcedureOur doctors consider Epiphysiodesis when a child may have a limb length discrepancy between 2 and 6 cm (0.8 to 2.4 inches) at maturity.
 Our surgeons perform the Epiphysiodesis surgery on the long/healthy leg.
 Stopping the growth of the longer leg will minimize the amount of lengthening required for the shorter leg.
 Ultimately, patients may not reach their tallest potential height after undergoing this process.
 However, their legs will be of equal length.
 Most bone growth in the legs happens near the knees, so the growth plates that are closest to the knee in the femur (thigh bone) or tibia (shin bone) are the ones that are typically fused.
-To repeat, this procedure stops/slows the growth of the long healthy leg.
-Therefore, the procedure gives the short leg the opportunity to “catch up” through natural growth.
+To repeat, this procedure stops/slows the growth of the long, healthy leg.
+Therefore, the procedure allows the short leg to “catch up” through natural growth.
 Eventually, the short leg matches the length of the long leg.

 Accurate Height Prediction

 Timing becomes key for this procedure.
 A surgeon must accurately predict the full potential height of the child and determine when to start the procedure.
-The procedure should begin so that limbs are near-equal length by the end of the child’s skeletal growth.
+The procedure should begin so that limbs are of nearly equal length by the end of the child’s skeletal growth.
 Despite all of medicine’s technological advances, determining the exact time to perform an epiphysiodesis procedure remains an educated guess.
-The surgeon needs to evaluate the remaining growth potential and decide when to stop growth in order to obtain the desired correction.
+The surgeon needs to evaluate the remaining growth potential and decide when to stop growth to obtain the desired correction.
 The surgeon also needs to choose which growth center (or centers) need to stop to obtain the correction.
 This evaluation process remains an inexact science.
 In most cases, our surgeons will accurately estimate the timing.
 However, doctors can under-correct or over-correct the leg lengths with epiphysiodesis.

 QUESTIONS AND ANSWERS